la2050/challenge/_2020/connect/inspiring-service.md

   from homelessness to equitable education.
 The implementation of CARES will immediately give policymakers insight into COVID-19's impact on the social sector, helping to determine the future of critically scarce resources.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  We will closely with MFLA on communication with nonprofit partners and the region in order to make the platform a success.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings